Wildlander-mod/Support/Docs/FAQ.md

 ## Mod X has been updated, can I install that?

-No, For stability reasons - only the versions listed on the Ultimate Skyrim Manual Install webpage ([https://www.ultimateskyrim.com/manual-install](https://www.ultimateskyrim.com/manual-install)) are supported.
+No, For stability reasons - only the versions installed by wabbajack are supported.

 ---